An Efficient Augmented Lagrangian Method with Semismooth Newton Solver for Total Generalized Variation: Numerical Experiments

 \subsection{The choice of parameter $a$: tests for PSNR}

 The choice of the parameter $a$ in \eqref{eq:tgv_primal} is a subtle issue.
-The variable $w$ comes from the TGV regularization and does not belong to the original data term $F(u)$ in \eqref{eq:tgv_primal:o}.
+The variable $w$ comes from the TGV regularization and does not belong to the original data term $F(u)$ as in \eqref{eq:tgv_primal:o}.
 However, the strong convexity of $w$ in \eqref{eq:tgv_primal} will certainly bring out some advantage for the semismooth Newton solver in \eqref{eq:tgv:primaluw:eq} compared to \eqref{eq:tgv_primal:o}.
 Surprisingly, adding the strongly convex term $\frac{a}{2}\|w\|_{2}^2$ can experimentally improve the quality of the restored image for many of the corrupted images (e.g., see Figure \ref{fig:psnr:test}).
-As shown in Table \ref{tab:inflence:a:w}, $a=1$ can bring out better PNSR for many cases presented compared to $a=0$, where all cases are computed by first-order primal-dual method \cite{CP}.
+As shown in Table \ref{tab:inflence:a:w}, $a=1$ can bring out better PNSR for many cases including different noise level and different sizes of images presented compared to the case $a=0$ or $a=10^{-8}$, where all cases are computed by first-order primal-dual method \cite{CP}.
 Henceforth, we choose $a=1$ for our numerical tests.
+The perturbed TGV regularization \eqref{eq:tgv_primal} can be seen an modified TGV regularization instead of approximation due to large $a$.
+We mainly focus on the model \eqref{eq:tgv_primal} with $a=1$ in this paper.